Height: 31.8 cm (as restored)

 From Mound 1, Sutton Hoo, Suffolk, England

 This extraordinary helmet is very rare.
-Only four helmets dating to the early medieval period have been found so far in England: at Sutton Hoo, Benty Grange, Wollaston and York.
+Only four complete helmets are known from Anglo-Saxon England: at Sutton Hoo, Benty Grange, Wollaston and York.

 The helmet was badly damaged when the burial chamber collapsed.
-By precisely locating the remaining fragments as if in a three-dimensional jigsaw puzzle, the helmet has been rebuilt.
-A complete reconstruction has also been made.
+By precisely locating the remaining fragments and assembling them as if in a three-dimensional jigsaw puzzle, conservators have reconstructed the helmet.
+A complete replica made by the Royal Armouries shows how the original would have looked.

 More about this object